 Great Great Grandmothers and Their Stories

 The story of two great great grandmothers can be told in many ways.
 Dorothy Jeanette was born 1 October 1900 and Opal Marie was born 22 January 1909.
 The pictures you see were taken at the same instant, the first in 1913 and the second in 1992.
 Dorothy lived to 96 years and Opal lived to 101 years.
 Each of their stories can be told separately or together.
-At age 21, newly married to Walter L. Lund, Dorothy moved to the small town of Zearing Iowa, to live most of her life on the farm she and her husband owned and in this town she lived to her passing in 1995.
-At age 31, Opal married Walter Beddoe and moved to Denver, Colorado, and lived there until in her last few years, she moved to be cared for by her living sons in California, where she passed away in 2010.
+At age 21, newly married to Walter L. Lund, Dorothy moved to the small town of Zearing Iowa, to live most of her life on the farm she and her husband owned and in the town of Zearing, Iowa, in which she lived to her passing in 1995.
+At age 31, Opal married Walter Beddoe and moved to Denver, Colorado, and lived there until in her last few years, she moved to be cared for by her son in California, where she passed away in 2010.
+Of interest is that they were not biologically related but loved each other like they were.

 They lived very different lives.
 Dorothy was an expert organ player and played for her church every weekend and at all the functions.
 She loved music and her children and nearby family, visiting often.
 She did not pursue education beyond high school.
 Opal attended college in York, Nebraska (York College) and taught English French and drama in schools in Orleans, Nebraska, after credentialing.
 During WW II, she worked for the U.S. government chemical warfare department.
 She worked as a florist, United Bank of Denver trust dept., headed the Clearing House of Denver Banks, and worked for the Denver Convention Bureau.
 A member of many clubs, she was very active with the Denver-Columbine Pilots' Club.
 She was a deacon in the Corona Presbyterian Church.